About the St. Lawrence Global Observatory

 A significant amount of information regarding the entire St. Lawrence – Great Lakes ecosystem is produced on a continuous basis by various organizations operating within the territory (ministries, research organizations, management organizations, etc.).
 It is therefore necessary to have an efficient and enabling infrastructure to best access and make use of this vast information inheritance.

-The vision of the St. Lawrence Global Observatory (SLGO) is to provide the community at large with an integrated, quick and timely access to data and information regarding a network of various member organizations in order to best enable the long-term management of the St. Lawrence’s overall ecosystem.
+The vision of SLGO is to provide the community at large with an integrated, quick and timely access to data and information regarding a network of various member organizations in order to best enable the long-term management of the St. Lawrence’s overall ecosystem.

 Access to information highlighted by the SLGO also offers development opportunities geared toward public and private sectors of derived products and services, consequently generating considerable socio-economic benefits.